 Though textbooks and reports and tests will take much of his time and energy, still the Christian will say with the Psalmist, “I have rejoiced in the way of Thy testimonies, as much as in all riches.
 I will meditate on Thy precepts, and regard Thy ways.
 I shall delight in Thy statues; I shall not forget Thy word.”
 (Psalm 119:14-16)

-So then, lift your life as a student up to Him moment by moment.
+So then, lift your life as a Christian in college up to Him moment by moment.
 He will give you the strength to mount up with wings like an eagle, to run and not be weary, to walk and not faint.
 With God as your Rock and Redeemer, your Sun and Shield, you can fight the good fight of faith knowing that victory is certain.

 by Richard Ochs